 Vermont Spirits distills a variety of agricultural-based fine craft spirits.
 Originally known for our maple and whey-based vodkas, we have made steady strides over the years, expanding our product line and distribution, and working to create a rewarding work place for our growing number of employees.

-While our business has grown, our approach to distilling has remained unchanged.
-Every stage in our production process is engineered in-house and hand-built, frequently employing simple gravity to transfer the evolving spirits between stages of production.
+Since our doors first opened, our approach to distilling has remained unchanged.
+Every stage in our production process is designed AND engineered in-house and hand-built, frequently employing simple gravity to transfer the evolving spirits between stages of production.
 We use no additives or preservatives.
 Our Distiller monitors each batch from start to finish, before he deems the product is ready for bottling and shipment to our growing network of wholesalers.

-We use fractionating columns, ordinarily used in industrial continuous flow stills, in our batch-distilling process.
+We employ a variety of custom stills to create our line of spirits.
+We typically begin with our stripping still, which is large stainless box with a series of protruding condensers, making it look like something from a Dr. Suess book.
+Next, we either go to our one-of-a-kind 150-gallon copper pot still, or one of our two glass fractionating columns, ordinarily used in industrial continuous flow stills, to complete our batch-distilling process.
 A fractionating column distillation is the most accurate way to isolate and separate impurities, leaving the most flavorful and smoothest alcohol from the "heart of the run".

-"Our goal is to produce vodkas with flavor… not flavored vodkas, and we distill each batch with the spirits connoisseur and lover of fine food in mind."
+"Our goal is to produce spirits with flavor and true character… not flavored spirits, and we distill each batch with the spirits connoisseur and lover of fine food in mind."